hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 Consensus Mechanisms
 ~~~~~~~~~~~~~~~~~~~~

-Sawtooth Lake implements PoET as a consensus mechanism.
+Sawtooth implements PoET as a consensus mechanism.

 PoET and SGX
 ::::::::::::

-The Sawtooth Lake Distributed Ledger provides a unique mechanism to
+The Sawtooth Distributed Ledger provides a unique mechanism to
 ensure fairness in the node lottery.
 Instead of a Proof-of-Work
-competition amongst nodes, Sawtooth Lake implements a
+competition amongst nodes, Sawtooth implements a
 Proof-of-Elapsed-Time (PoET) algorithm for distributed consensus.
 PoET relies upon a trusted execution environment, Intel's Software
 Guard Extensions (SGX), to generate fair, verifiable random wait